fespinoza/fespinoza.github.io/_posts/2017-06-06-creating-a-quicklook-plugin-for-a-document-based-macos-application.md

 ---
 layout: post
-title: Creating a QuickLook pluging for a document-based macOS application
+title: Creating a QuickLook plugin for a document-based macOS application
 description: required knowledge and tutorial to create QL plugins.
-category: blog
-tag: blog
+tags: swift document-based-apps cocoa macOS quicklook
 ---

 I've been developing my first mac application, [Linked Ideas][linked-ideas], where I create documents where I write down ideas and connect them easily.
 For this application, due the presence of a custom document type I wanted to create a QuickLook plugin to generate previous of this documents.